GoogleCloudPlatform/professional-services/examples/bigquery-table-access-pattern-analysis/README.md

 As can be seen from the GIF, the tool will visualise all the pipelines associated with a table.
 To be specific, this includes all query jobs that has this table of interest as its source or destination table.
 As mentioned above, for every query job, there are source table(s) and also a single destination table.

 The tables that are involved in the pipelines associated with a table employs the below logic:

 For every query jobs that has the table of interest as one of its source tables or destination table,
 * For every source table(s) of every query job that has the table of itnerest as one of its source table(s), recursively find query jobs that has this source table as its destination table, and get its source table(s).
 * For every destination table of every query job that has the table of interest as its destination table, recursively find query jobs that has destination table as its source table, and get its destination table.

 As seen from the GIF too, for every tables that are involved in the pipeline of the table of interest, you can toggle to it, and see the details of the job schedule of every query involving this particular table.
 It will list down all the query jobs that has this table as its source table, and destination table.
 These query jobs are then grouped by whether they are ad-hoc jobs, live jobs or dead jobs.
 For each of this job, the counterpart destination table or source table are also noted.

 Given these insights, you can further deep dive into insights that are particularly interesting for you.
-For example, you might identify imbalance queries, as mentioned in the above examples, the flash_sale_purchases table was updated hourly but only queried daily.
+For example, you might identify imbalance queries, an imaginary `flash_sale_purchases` table in your data warehouse might be updated hourly but only queried daily.
 You might also identify queries that are already ‘dead’ and no longer scheduled, according to the last execution time, and identify if this is intended, or something might have happened inside the query that causes an error.

 ## Architecture
 This tool is built on top of BigQuery and Python modules.
 The data source of the tool is audit log - data access which is located in BigQuery.
 The module will be responsible for the creation of intermediate tables (from the audit logs - data access source table), and the execution of all relevant queries towards those intermediate tables that will be used for analysis purposes.
 The analysis can be done through a Jupyter notebook, which can be run locally (if installed) or in AI Platform Notebooks.
 This guide will specifically be on running the tool on AI Platform Notebooks